poke3104/freemarket_sample_67a/README.md

 |address|string|null: false|

 ### Association
-- has_many :commodities
+- has_many :commodities,dependent::delete_all
-- has_many :evaluations
+- has_many :evaluations,dependent::delete_all
-- has_many :likes
+- has_many :likes,dependent::delete_all
+- belongs_to:profile,dependent::delete
-- belongs_to:profile
+- belongs_to:adress,dependent::delete

 ## commodityテーブル
 |Column|Type|Option|